cwang9208/checkpoint-restore/README.md

-# install CRIU
+# Install CRIU
+## Dependencies

+### Protocol Buffers
+#### Distribution Packages
+The easiest way is to install distribution packages.
+- Ubuntu
+ -  sudo apt-get install --no-install-recommends git build-essential libprotobuf-dev libprotobuf-c0-dev protobuf-c-compiler protobuf-compiler python-protobuf libnl-3-dev libpth-dev pkg-config libcap-dev asciidoc libnet

 ## Building CRIU From Source
 ### Native Compilation
 Simply run `make` in the CRIU source directory.

 ## Installation
 CRIU works perfectly even when run from the sources directory (with the "./criu" command), but if you want to have in standard paths run `make install`.
+You may need to install the following packages to generate docs in Debian-based OS's to avoid errors from install-man:
+- `asciidoc`
+- `xmlto`

 ## Checking That It Works
 First thing to do is to run `criu check`.
 At the end it should say "Looks OK", if it doesn't the messages on the screen explain what functionality is missing.

 # Simple TCP pair
+The `TCP_REPAIR` socket option was added to the kernel 3.5 to help with C/R for TCP sockets.

 ## Compile and run simple TCP client and server
 The below program is a simple echo server and a client, that pings server with increasing numbers once a second.
 In this howto we will dump and restore the client part.